Trupti0406/e-commerce-frontend/README.md

 - __JQuery__ is used to make the header and footer dynamic.

 ## Description:
-It is the frontend part of theE-commerce application E-Store.
+It is the frontend part of the E-commerce application E-Store.
 The purpose of this project is just to create the UI(User Interface) with responsiveness for all devices i.e. (mobile, tablet, larger screens).

 ### This website has following pages: